-Council takes into account the following matters when setting the quantum of the rate for each sub-category:
+Council takes into account a number of discretionary matters when setting the quantum of the rate for each sub-category, including:

-- i) The guiding principles for Councils expounded in Chapter 3 of the Local Government Act 1993, including transparency, impartiality, intergenerational equity and sound financial management; - ii) In respect of the base rate, criteria including: - Council's net general administration and overhead costs; - the extent to which projected ad valorem rates on individual properties do not reflect the cost of providing necessary services and facilities; - the level of grant or similar income available to provide necessary services and facilities; - the degree of congruity and homogeneity between the values of properties subject to the rate and their spread throughout the area; - whether a rate that is wholly an ad valorem rate would result in an uneven distribution of the rate burden because a comparatively high proportion of assessments would bear a comparatively low share of the total rate burden; - in the case of a special rate-the cost of providing the works, services, facilities or activities to the parcels of land subject to the rate. - iii) The extent to which those who pay for Council's services have the ability to pay for those services; - iv) The extent to which those who receive the benefits of Council's services also pay for those services; and - v) The applicable statutory caps on the rates that can be made.
+- i) The guiding principles for Councils expounded in Chapter 3 of the Local Government Act 1993, including transparency, impartiality, intergenerational equity and sound financial management; - ii) In respect of the base rate, criteria including: - Council's net general administration and overhead costs; - the extent to which projected ad valorem rates on individual properties do not reflect the cost of providing necessary services and facilities; - the level of grant or similar income available to provide necessary services and facilities; - the degree of congruity and homogeneity between the values of properties subject to the rate and their spread throughout the area; and - whether a rate that is wholly an ad valorem rate would result in an uneven distribution of the rate burden because a comparatively high proportion of assessments would bear a comparatively low share of the total rate burden. - iii) The extent to which those who pay for Council's services have the ability to pay for those services; - iv) The extent to which those who receive the benefits of Council's services also pay for those services: and v) The applicable statutory caps on the rates that can be made.